marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 *I am always doing that which I cannot do, so that I may learn how to do it.* &ndash; PABLO PICASSO
 \
 \
-*True glory consists in doing what deserves to be written, and in writing what deserves to be read.* &ndash; PLINY THE ELDER
-\
-\
 *Courage is not the lack of fear.
 It's knowing that something is more important than your fear.* &ndash; AMBROSE REDMOON
 \
 \